tkerber/golem/README.md

 # golem web browser

+## Current State

+Go away.
+Nothing to see here.
+Yet.

 ## Naming

 The name `golem` was chosen to remind people of what this browser should not